 What does listing the car “As Is” really mean?

-The question on how to sell a car in Ontario may seem like a daunting task.
-But with a little bit of research and preparation, it can be the more lucrative option to selling your vehicle.
+The question of how to sell a car in Ontario may seem like a daunting task.
+But with a little bit of research and preparation, it can be the more lucrative option to sell your vehicle.
 Still have unanswered questions?
 Contact your isure broker for more information surrounding selling your car and how your car insurance rates will be affected.